Pendleton County, West Virginia: Economy

 Pendleton County's economy consists mainly of small to medium-sized farms and small businesses.
 Most of these are in Franklin, the county's only incorporated town.
 The North Fork Valley, on the western side of the county, has a number of businesses that cater to tourists who come for the area's outdoor recreation opportunities.
 These include motels, restaurants, and guide services.
 In recent years, maple syrup has emerged as a major growth industry in the county.
 Dry Fork Maple Works, the state's largest maple sugaring operation, is based in Pendleton County (though its sugaring operation occurs mainly in neighboring Randolph County).

 The county is also home to a number of non-profits whose reaches extend well beyond the county lines.
 These include Almost Heaven Habitat for Humanity, Future Generations and Future Generations Graduate School, The Mountain Institute, and Mountain Springs Farm and Heritage Center.

 Sugar Grove Station, an electronic listening post for the National Security Agency, is located near the southeast corner of the Pendleton County.

 Demographics

+2020 census

+As of the 2020 census, there were 6,143 people and 2,299 households residing in the county.
+There were 3,666 housing units in Pendleton County.
+The racial makeup of the county was 95.1% White, 1.3% African American, 0.2% Native American, 0.3% from other races, and 2.9% from two or more races.
+Hispanics or Latinos of any race were 0.9% of the population.

+Of the 2,299 households, 59.2% were married couples living together, 21.3% had a female householder with no spouse present, 16.8% had a male householder with no spouse present.
+The average household and family size was 3.16.
+The median age in the county was 50.8 years with 18.9% of the population under 18.
+The median income for a household in the city was $61,738 and the poverty rate was 16.3%.